 - Location (city, region, country, language)

-Demographic information helps you to provide your visitors with the correct offering for their specific climate, culture, gender, and age group.
+Demographic information allows you to provide your visitors with the correct offering for their specific climate, culture, gender, and age group.
+Since most of the demographic data cannot be easily collected through the site, you can utilize other information about your customers, such as the data in your CRM, to segment visitors through the Frosmo Platform.

 Context refers to the technology the visitor is using, such as:

-Contextual attributes help you target your visitors with content that is optimized for the technology they are using.
+Contextual attributes allows you to target your visitors with content that is optimized for the technology they are using.
 Mobile users may have different interests than desktop users, and not all content supports old browser versions.

 Behavior and life cycle